achingbrain/munitorum/README.md

 - If just one, what about the Warhound Scout Pack detachment (which comes with 2x titans)?
 - The 'Carapace Landing Pad' titan weapon option is not marked as 'Carapace mount only'
 - Warmonger has 'Doomstrike Missles', are these the same as 'Deathstrike Missiles'?
-- Warmonger 'Head Gun' firepower rating is marked 'Head Gun'?
+- Warmonger 'Head Gun' firepower rating is marked 'Head Gun' - what is the firepower?

 #### Legio Custodes

 - How many upgrades can Legio Custodes units take?
 - Custodes Tribune has no weapons - is this intentional?
-- Custodes Aquilon Terminator unit has 'Teleport' special rule but detachment has 'Carrier' upgrade available
+- Custodes Aquilon Terminator unit has 'Teleport' special rule on the reference sheet but the Tharanatoi Detachment only has 'Carrier' upgrade available and not 'Transport'
 - Ephoroi Custodes have the 'Carrier' upgrade, what do they count as for transport purposes?
 - Custodes Telemon Heavy Dreadnought does not have the 'Walker' special rule
 - Custodes Vehicles/War Engines have their Speed/Type columns the wrong way round